 What, after all, is Apollos?
 And what is Paul?
 Only servants, through whom you came to believe—as the Lord has assigned to each his task.
 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 (1 Corinthians 3:3-8)

-Ouch.
-Paul has a choice word for the “teacher comparison” games we play as believers: worldly.
-And jealousy and quarreling.
-The Apollos-Paul stuff sounds very much like what we do today.
-I once heard someone say “one Francis Chan is worth twenty Steven Furticks!”
+The Apollos-Paul stuff sounds a lot like what we do today.
+Someone said “one Francis Chan is worth twenty Steven Furticks!”
 Chan doesn’t want that comparison.
 If he does, he’s not worth your following.
-It isn’t about the teachers; it’s about the God behind them.
-Though we will all inevitably find a teacher who speaks to our unique hearts or offers an angle or filter for the Gospel that energizes us, it is the same God.
+Though we will all inevitably find a teacher who speaks to our hearts, it’s God doing the watering.
 The power rests there, and there alone.

-Here’s what I’m trying to say: let go of your teachers.
-Be willing to hold them accountable; be willing to acknowledge the good and the bad; be willing to walk away if they finally lose credibility.
+Let go of your teachers.
+Be willing to hold them accountable; be willing to acknowledge good and bad; be willing to walk away if they lose credibility.
 Don’t fear this.
 The true Gospel is not at risk; the message is greater than the messenger.
-Too many of us are fighting hard to depict our earthly heroes as infallible.
-It’s not necessary, and it runs the risk of hiding the real Jesus from the eyes of the world behind untruthful doctrine.
+Too many of us are fighting hard to maintain an imagined infallibility in our earthly heroes.
+It’s not necessary, and it runs the risk of hiding the real Jesus.

 Only Jesus deserves our unswerving loyalty; only Jesus will never fail us.